diezcami/diezcami.github.io/_posts/2015-06-07-coding-bat-exercises-in-go-warmup-1.markdown

 title: "CodingBat Exercises in Go: Warmup-1"
 date: 2015-06-07 14:38:16 +0800
 ---
-I've learned a number of languages this summer, but Go/Golang stood out as its structure was different to the likes of Java/C++.
+I've learned a number of languages this summer, but Go/Golang stood out as its structure was different compared to the likes of Java/C++.
 Learning it was very counter intuitive, as concepts as fundamental as method signatures and variable declarations felt backwards (literally).
 I've been burnt out trying to absorb everything about Go and its features lately, so I thought it'd be a good idea to start from scratch using CodingBat exercises.

 The problems below have been taken from [CodingBat's Python Exercises](http://codingbat.com/python), while all solutions were written by me.
 I've used `go fmt` and conducted tests for my codes, but please don't hold it against me if I've missed a few edge cases somewhere.
-All solutions below are licensed under MIT.
+All solutions are licensed under MIT.

 ### sleep_in ###
 The parameter weekday is True if it is a weekday, and the parameter vacation is True if we are on vacation.
 We sleep in if it is not a weekday or we're on vacation.
 Return True if we sleep in.